 Viewforth High School serves a local community on the East of Kirkcaldy which includes two of the five most deprived data zones in Fife.
 Over 50% of our pupils live in SIMDs 1 and 2; over one third of our pupils under 16 are classified as living in poverty and the entitlement of pupils to free school meals has been as high as 40%.
 Since the demise of mining and heavy industry, generations within families are simultaneously unemployed and the current local labour market shows youth unemployment around 20%.

 Viewforth High School plays a key part in addressing the “Reducing Inequalities” and “Improving Outcomes for families and Young people” priorities identified in the Fife Community Plan.
-School staff, pupils and parents have worked closely with elected members, council officials and others to open a new Viewforth High School within the Windmill Community Campus, which will facilitate more joined up working with a wide range of co-located partners.
+School staff, pupils and parents worked closely with elected members, council officials and others to open a new Viewforth High School within the Windmill Community Campus, which facilitates joined up working with a wide range of co-located partners.